Part 4: What Really Happened

 13. After the brigade commander approved the administrative-error-produced DSC nomination, it was forwarded to the 101st Airborne Division with its listed enclosures.
 Had the division awards and decoration section known the original nomination was for the CMH, they would have advised the brigade they used the wrong form, but they had no way of knowing the original nomination was for the CMH.

 15. After the Form 157-R forwarding the DSC nomination arrived at the U.S. Army Republic of Vietnam Headquarters (USARV), it should have gone before an awards board that had the authority to recommend an upgrade.
 However, no evidence exists that the Form 157-R ever went before an official awards board at USARV.
 The Awards Board Summary Sheet (USARV Form 115), obtained from the National Archives, contains no evidence that a properly constituted and fully operational awards board ever adjudicated the nomination or made a recommendation.
 The summary sheet has no names or signatures indicating the nomination was ever properly reviewed and approved.
-The findings of a properly constituted and operational awards board for the 1st Air Cavalry Division pilot mentioned above and the incomplete (USARV Form 115) of Cpt.
-Fry’s nomination can be seen by clicking here.
-[Link to forms]
+(To view the findings of a properly constituted and operational awards board for the 1st Air Cavalry Division pilot mentioned above and the incomplete USARV Form 115 of Cpt.
+Fry’s nomination, see link #6 at the bottom of this page.)

 17. To further support the “missing documents” position, below is a comparison between the “reasons” provided for awarding the DSC and the actual events that transpired that night, based on the missing eyewitness statements and the document prepared by the aviation company executive officer, which were unavailable for review at the infantry brigade or division levels and were not assessed at the USARV Headquarters level.